BasedLinux/bsd/doc/manual/source/development/testing.md

   - `armv7l-linux`
   - `x86_64-darwin`

-- The `installer_test` job (which runs on `ubuntu-24.04` and `macos-14`) will try to install Nix with the cached installer and run a trivial Nix command.
+- The `installer_test` job (which runs on `ubuntu-24.04` and `macos-14`) will try to install Bsd with the cached installer and run a trivial Bsd command.

 ### One-time setup

-1. Have a GitHub account with a fork of the [Nix repository](https://github.com/NixOS/nix).
+1. Have a GitHub account with a fork of the [Bsd repository](https://github.com/BasedLinux/bsd).
 2. At cachix.org:
     - Create or log in to an account.
-    - Create a Cachix cache using the format `<github-username>-nix-install-tests`.
+    - Create a Cachix cache using the format `<github-username>-bsd-install-tests`.
     - Navigate to the new cache > Settings > Auth Tokens.
     - Generate a new Cachix auth token and copy the generated value.
 3. At github.com:
-    - Navigate to your Nix fork > Settings > Secrets > Actions > New repository secret.
+    - Navigate to your Bsd fork > Settings > Secrets > Actions > New repository secret.
     - Name the secret `CACHIX_AUTH_TOKEN`.
     - Paste the copied value of the Cachix cache auth token.